cgwire/kitsu/docs/faq-production-report/README.md

 ![Drop down menu episode](../img/getting-started/drop_down_menu_ep_seq.png)

-With this view, you can see all the Take number per tasks on each sequences.
+With this view, you can see all the starus per tasks on each episode.

 ![Overview sequence task](../img/getting-started/global_view_episode_stat.png)